 It’s also time to re mulch your planters.
 Mulch reduces the surface temperature around plants, which helps to slow evaporation and keep plant roots moist.
 Mulch also creates a weed barrier.
 Mulch produces a cushion effect, which can help prevent soil compaction caused by foot traffic.
 Mulch can help prevent damage, from weed whackers and mowing equipment, to plants and trees by creating space between areas of turf and plant material.

 Tree damaged from weed whacking equipment, due to absence of mulched tree well:

-Don’t forget to apply snail bate.
+Don’t forget to apply snail bait.
 Snails might be slow moving but they can quickly cause serious damage to a beautiful landscape.
-Snail bate works best in warmer, dryer weather.
+Snail bait works best in warmer, dryer weather.
 It’s not as effective in the winter and you don’t want to wait too long or the leaves on your plants will start to resemble Swiss cheese.

 Inspect your irrigation.
 With the winter rains, sprinkler systems remained inactive for weeks.
 Irrigation leaks would have been difficult to identify and locate due to the rain and resulting saturated soil.
 Now that rain has subsided, it’s a good time to conduct an irrigation audit.

 Has your commercial landscape manager approached you regarding any of the items above?
 If not, maybe Spring is also a good time to request a landscape maintenance proposal from Heaviland?
 Give us a call or complete the web form on the right side of this page.